Atlanta’s Leading Uber/Lyft Accident Legal Team

 - Pain and Suffering: Non-economic damages are often referred to as “pain and suffering,” although this is just one aspect of such an award.
 Basically, you can seek compensation for the ongoing pain, suffering, and loss of enjoyment of life that you sustained as a result of the accident, even though that can be impossible to measure and does not necessarily have an end date.

 You should not hesitate to call 911 following an Uber accident.
 It is critical to get first responders to the accident scene as soon as possible.
 If you require immediate medical attention, go to the hospital.
 And if you are able to speak to a police officer at the scene, you should do so.
-An official police accident report is often a critical first step in establishing driver liability for an accident.
+An official, police report or accident report is often a critical first step in establishing driver liability for an accident.

 If you are feeling up to it, there are a couple of other steps you can take in the minutes following an Uber accident: